Xilinx/VMC_Help/HDL/xfft_inverse/README.md

 # Inverse FFT

-The Xilinx Inverse FFT block performs a fast inverse (or backward) Fourier transform (IDFT), which undoes the process of Discrete Fourier Transform (DFT).
+The Inverse FFT block performs a fast inverse (or backward) Fourier transform (IDFT), which undoes the process of Discrete Fourier Transform (DFT).
 The Inverse FFT maps the signal back from the frequency domain into the time domain.